-It’s the most common reason why agencies have trouble scaling their services.
+It’s one of the most common reasons why agencies have trouble scaling their services.

 It’s not a lack of processes.
 But rather, it’s the challenge of your processes keeping up with the way you and your team actually do things today in your business.

 You’re becoming more efficient.

 Your team is growing.

 Your client base is growing.